ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 ![screenshot of the network connectivity tools in Google Chrome](img/network-connectivity-chrome.png)

-Though you may have never used, tested an application with, or maybe even heard of, but the [Opera Mini](http://www.opera.com/mobile) browser currently has over 300 million users worldwide[^2].
+Though you may have never used, tested an application with, or even heard of it, the [Opera Mini](http://www.opera.com/mobile) browser currently has over 300 million users worldwide[^2].
 The browser is designed to greatly decrease mobile bandwidth usage by routing pages through Opera's servers and optimizing them.
 To do this, Opera Mini only supports a subset of modern web standards.
 Here are a few of the things that are unsupported by Opera Mini:

 - Web fonts (which also means no icon fonts)
 - HTML5 structural elements and form features